yt-dlp/yt-dlp/README.md

                                     "-S=aext:ARG0,abr -x --audio-format ARG0".
                                     All defined aliases are listed in the --help output.
 Alias options can trigger more
-                                    aliases; so be carefull to avoid defining recursive options.
+                                    aliases; so be careful to avoid defining recursive options.
 As a safety measure, each alias may be triggered a maximum of 100 times.
 This option can be used multiple times